- From the services menu, select “Request for issuance of a New Excavation Permit”.

 6. The utility entity must prepare an on-site security and safety plan, ensuring compliance with safety requirements in the Traffic Control Measures Guide.

-7. If road closure is necessary, the utility entity must prepare a traffic control plan, ensuring compliance with the Traffic Control Guide issued by the Ministry of Municipal and Rural Affairs and Housing.
+7. If road closure is necessary, the utility entity must prepare a traffic control plan, ensuring compliance with the Traffic Control Guide issued by the Ministry of Municipalities and Housing.

 8. In some cases, the utility entity must conduct a preliminary analysis of the expected road impact.